Get Free Solar Panel Quotes

 There are also additional tax benefits for companies that install commercial solar panels, in the form of capital allowances.

-The supermarket recently unveiled new plans to install solar panels across 100 stores over the next three years.
+The supermarket giant recently unveiled new plans to install solar panels across 100 stores, with the goal being to be carbon neutral by 2035.

 The initiative could generate around 20 gWh of electricity, which is enough to charge the equivalent of 300,000 Tesco electric home delivery vans.

-This announcement will build on the 40 Tesco stores that already have solar panels fitted, generating more than 10.5 gWh of green electricity in the past year, which is equivalent to 3,800 homes.
+This announcement will build on the 40 Tesco stores that already have solar panels fitted, generating more than 10.5 gWh of green electricity in 2023, which is equivalent to powering 3,800 homes.

 Another example is Novatech, one of the UK’s largest retailers of computer products.